 - Break activity into small increments of five to 10 minutes

 - Ask family or friends to help with difficult tasks

 - Try easier or shorter versions of the activities you enjoy

-Allison Mayoral, a manager in our Patient Central call center, shared that the pain a patient may experience is very individual and can be managed in different ways, including with prescription drugs, interventional methods and/or non-drug approaches.
-Yet, a pain or supportive care specialist can work with the patient to ensure pain is properly managed, which can contribute to maintaining quality of life and being able to receive scheduled treatments.
+Our PanCAN Patient Services team shared that the pain a patient may experience is very individual and can be managed in different ways, including with prescription drugs, interventional methods and/or non-drug approaches.
+A pain or supportive care specialist can work with the patient to ensure pain is properly managed, which can contribute to maintaining quality of life and being able to receive scheduled treatments.